+Private Investments may include fund interests acquired on a primary or secondary basis, as well as direct investments in public or private companies, including through co-investments with or from other managers, in each case as determined in Fund Manager's reasonable discretion.
 Given the illiquid, long-term nature of Private Investment funds, the Fund Manager shall preview any planned Private Investment commitments with the Committee pursuant to the following "negative consent" protocol:

 - a.
 The Fund Manager shall send details of and rationale for the planned commitment to the Committee, the CFO and the Assistant Treasurer by email; - b.
-The Committee shall have seven calendar days to raise questions, request a conference call to discuss the planned action, or instruct that a decision shall be deferred until the next regularly scheduled Committee meeting; - c.
-Absent any questions or concerns raised by the Committee within seven calendar days of the proposal, the Fund Manager is authorized to move forward with the commitment.
+The Committee shall have five business days for fund commitments, or two business days for co-investments and secondary transactions, to raise questions, request a conference call to discuss the planned action, and/or call for an affirmative Committee approval; - c.
+The Fund Manager shall be authorized to move forward with the commitment under two circumstances: - i.
+Absent any questions or concerns raised by the Committee within the time period noted in (b) above; or - ii.
+In the event that any Committee member calls for affirmative Committee approval, upon the majority vote by the Committee in favor of the commitment.